Sharing and collaborating on files

 - The Sharing settings dialog box will open.
 In the Add people: box, type the email addresses of the people you'd like to share the file with.

 - Click the drop-down arrow next to each person's name to decide whether they can edit, comment on, or just view the file.
-Remember, only files in Google Docs format can be edited online by different people.
+Remember, only files in a Google Drive format can be edited online by different people.

 Adding people to share the file with